 - Chronic Stress: Chronic stress can lead to a weakened immune system, affecting the ability to fight off invading pathogens and worsening the symptoms of leaky gut.

-- Inflammation: Medications, such as aspirin and non-steroidal anti inflammatories (NSAIDs), antacids, steroids, and antibiotics are associated with increased intestinal permeability.
+- Inflammation: Medications such as aspirin and non-steroidal anti-inflammatory drugs (NSAIDs), antacids, steroids, and antibiotics are associated with increased intestinal permeability.

 - Bacterial Imbalance: Dysbiosis is one of the leading theories about what causes increased intestinal permeability.

 - Other Causes: Radiation and chemotherapy can damage the lining of the intestine.
-GM foods may also contribute to leaky gut.
+Genetically modified foods may also contribute to leaky gut.